 Never pay a ransom demand

 We recommend you do not pay the ransom if affected by the Maze ransomware.
 There is no guarantee paying the ransom will fix your devices, and it could make you vulnerable to further attacks.
-Restore your files from backup and seek technical advice.
+Restore your files from the backup and seek technical advice.

 Identify and backup critical information and systems